Charting Change from Coral Reefs to Climate Science

 Scripps alum Jennifer McWhorter supports the Biogeochemical Argo array in the Gulf of Mexico to understand the region’s changes over time

 As an oceanographer with the NOAA Ocean Chemistry and Ecosystems Division, Jennifer McWhorter’s work uses her expertise in climate science and coral reef ecology to better understand climate threats to reef ecosystems.
-McWhorter graduated from the Master of Advanced Studies in Marine Biodiversity and Conservation (MAS MBC) program at Scripps Institution of Oceanography at UC San Diego in 2014, and then went on to earn a PhD in oceanography through a joint scholarship program between the Universities of Exeter and Queensland
+McWhorter graduated from the Master of Advanced Studies in Marine Biodiversity and Conservation (MAS MBC) program at Scripps Institution of Oceanography at UC San Diego in 2014, and then went on to earn a PhD in Physical Geography/Biological Sciences through a joint scholarship program between the Universities of Exeter and Queensland

 This photo was taken the day Jennifer became Dr. McWhorter (April 2022).